openautomation/aggrosensor/README.md

 aggrosensor
 ===========

-Sensor configuration and aggregation code.
+Arduino program for runtime sensor configuration and aggregation.
+Speaks a json protocol; examples below.

 -----------